joshiayush/inb/docs/inb/linkedin/linkedin.md

   ) -> None:
   ```

+  > This private method interacts with the password field that is in the LinkedIn login page.
+  > <br><br>
   > This private method is internally used by the private method `__fill_credentials()`.
   > <br><br>
   > This private method internally uses the `__get_password_box()` private method to first get the element where it needs to send